Fish Lens

 2. Defence against coastal erosion

-3. Special habitat for rare and endangered species
+3. Special habitat, nurseries and breeding ground for rare and migratory species

 Coastal habitats in the UK provide globally important breeding grounds for many migratory birds.